40+ Employment Verification Letter Samples [FREE Templates]

 What is included in an Employment Verification Letter?

-An effective employment verification letter should include the employer’s name, the employers’ address, the employee’s name, the employees’ full address, the date they were employed at the organization, their work durations, and the position they held in the organization.
+An effective letter should include the employer’s name, the employers’ address, the employee’s name, the employees’ full address, the date they were employed at the organization, their work durations, and the position they held in the organization.
 A signature of the employer and contact information is also added at the end of the letter.

 How to write an Employment Verification Letter for an employee who has never worked for you?